victorialuquet/aws-terraform-localstack/README.md

-# 🗄️ LED AWS Terraform Infrastructure
+# 🗄️ AWS Terraform w/ LocalStack

 Modular Terraform setup for RDS PostgreSQL and ElastiCache Redis with support for LocalStack and AWS.